General enquiries: 0800 326 5559

 Do I need inpatient or outpatient addiction treatment in Bradford?

-Choosing between inpatient and outpatient treatment for drug and alcohol addiction is a big decision, as each option has its own benefits and downsides.
+Choosing between inpatient addiction treatment and outpatient addiction treatment options for drug and alcohol addiction is a big decision, as each option has its own benefits and downsides.

 It’s important to get clear about what you want from treatment – would you benefit from removing yourself from your current environment, or do you thrive on routine and become stressed by change?

-If your addiction is severe and you are currently in a triggering environment that makes it difficult for you to recover, a stay at an inpatient facility may be more effective.
+If your alcohol or drug addiction is severe and you are currently in a triggering environment that makes it difficult for you to recover, a stay at an inpatient facility may be more effective.
 [5]

 Alternatively, if your addiction is milder in nature and you are working to hold down a job or care for a family, you may benefit from a part-time outpatient programme.